Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

         8. Python docs -> all in 1 info about Python
         9. sum function sums all values in list
        10. Tuple always needs comma even if only 1 element is present
+       11. Set treats float & int of number as same but string of that number different

 **:)**